4 Examples

 package has to offer.
 For each individual example, the data contains a different combination of administration and profile type, and also the AUC calculation method varies.

-The first example is a simple case study of an analysis.
-The dataset used is an intravascular bolus single dose data which can be found in examples/03_book_examples/Example_1/IV_Bolus_Single_Dose.xls
+This first example is a case study of an analysis with manual slope selection.
+The WinNonlin data set used is an IV bolus single dose data which can be found in examples/03_book_examples/Example_1/IV_Bolus_Single_Dose.xls

 .
-The data stems from a study X where the drug A was administered intravascularly to a group of 4 subjects.
-The drug was given as a 10000 ug bolus dose.
+The data stems from a study X where the drug A was administered by IV to a group of 4 subjects.
+The drug was given as a 10,000 ug bolus dose.
 The given time unit is “Minutes”, the dosing unit is “ug” and the concentration was measured in “ng/mL”.
+More information about the dosing can be found in the supplied dosing data Dosing_Used.xls

-In this analysis the NCA parameters are calculated by an AUC determined is calculated in a linear manner on increasing parts of the concentration curve and in a logarithmic manner on decreasing parts of the curve.
-Additionally, the AUCs of the time intervals [0,6] and [0,12] are calculated.
+In this example the AUC is determined by using the linear trapezoidal method on increasing parts of the curve and the logarithmic trapezoidal method on decreasing parts.
+Additionally, the AUCs of the time intervals [0H,6H] and [0H,12H] are calculated.

-The contents of this dataset (15 first rows) are shown below.
+The first 15 rows of this data set are shown below.

 Time | Conc | Subject | Dose |